Mentioned in dispatches: United Kingdom

 From 1920 to 1993, the device consisted of a single bronze oak leaf, worn on the ribbon of the appropriate campaign medal, including the War Medal for a mention during the Second World War.
 The Canadian Armed Forces still use the bronze oak leaf device.

-Since 1993 a number of changes have been made in respect of United Kingdom armed forces:
+Since 1993 changes have been made in respect of United Kingdom armed forces:

 For awards made from September 1993, the oak leaf has been in silver.
 The criteria were also made more specific, it now being defined as an operational gallantry award for acts of bravery during active operations.

-From 2003, in addition to British campaign medals, the MiD device can be worn on United Nations, NATO and EU medals.
+From 2003, in addition to British campaign medals, the device can be worn on United Nations, NATO and EU medals.

-In a change introduced in 2014, up to three MiD devices may be worn on a single campaign medal and ribbon bar for those with multiple mentions, backdated to 1962.
-Prior to this change, even if the serviceman was mentioned in despatches more than once, only a single such device was worn.

 Prior to 1979, a mention in despatches was one of three awards that could be made posthumously, the others being the Victoria Cross and George Cross.
 The 1979 reform allowed all gallantry decorations to be awarded posthumously.

-Soldiers can be mentioned multiple times.
-The British First World War Victoria Cross recipient John Vereker, later Field Marshal Viscount Gort, was mentioned in despatches nine times, as was the Canadian general Sir Arthur Currie.
+Examples of soldiers who were mentioned with unusual frequency include the British First World War Victoria Cross recipient John Vereker, later Field Marshal Viscount Gort, a total of nine times, as was the Canadian general Sir Arthur Currie.
 The Australian general Gordon Bennett was mentioned in despatches a total of eight times during the First World War, as was Field Marshal Sir John Dill.

-Below are illustrations of the MiD device being worn on a variety of campaign medal ribbons:
+Below are illustrations of the device being worn on a variety of campaign medal ribbons: